ejohansson13/concepts_explained/UNet/UNet.md

 Backpropagation is key to the success of any neural network.
 It spends its time practicing and learning its task, and adjusts its predicted value to the true value provided by the training data.
 In this case, the U-Net predicts its segmentations and finds out how good of a job it did.
 If it did a great job, it might go back and only slightly adjust its follow-through.
 If it did a really bad job, it might go back and do a serious rewrite of setting its feet and practice bringing the ball up to head height again.
 The success of the network is decided by its loss function.
 For the U-Net, those loss functions are Softmax and Cross-Entropy.

+Softmax measures the activation of every pixel in our image across all our output channels.
+The channel with the most activation is then compared to the ground-truth probability distribution through cross-entropy.
+We measure the confidence of our network's output to the true result and backpropagate the correctness through our network.
+If the network was close to the true result, the model will only slightly change its convolution values.
+If the prediction was far off from the correct result, the model may take more drastic efforts to update its weights for more accurate future predictions.

+Softmax can be thought of as the network weighing the probability of each pixel belonging to a certain label.
+Here the probability can be thought of as the network's confidence.
+The label or class is the potential category to associate with our output.
+If our end goal is segmentation and identifying objects, we could only have two classes: either an object is there or it isn't.
+We then take our confidence of an object being there across all channels and compare this to the probability distribution of our correct image segmentation.

+**here goes softmax equation**

+**here goes cross-entropy equation**

 ## Other